guilhermemr04/IA376J-Final-Project/README.md

 # IA376J Final Project
-Repository for models trained on DocVQA
+#Repository for models trained on DocVQA

+## Abstract
 Systems that use natural language processing architectures, such as BERT, have proven to be very effective in the question answering task.
 However, the Document Visual Question Answering (DocVQA) challenge focuses on the visual question answering task, in which a visual understanding of the information in a document image is necessary to provide an answer.
 Therefore, in order to accurately recognize the text fields of interest and obtain a good performance in the task, it is inevitable to take advantage of the multimodal nature of the documents, where the textual, visual and layout information must be modeled together and learned end to end in a single structure.
 This article explores the effectiveness of the T5, LayoutLM and EffficientNet models applied to the context of Visual Question Answering and also explores the feasibility of architectures formed from the combination of these models in task 1 of the DocVQA challenge.
 The experiments showed that T5 only and T5+EfficientNet have a reasonable performance for the proposed task, reaching a F1 Score up to 60 points, while T5+LayoutLM presented learning difficulties during training.

 ## DocVQA dataset